ysc2229-s1-23/final-project/README.md

 1. **Algorithm Implementation and Visualization**: 50%
    - Effective implementation and visualization of **Dijkstra and A* algorithms**.
 2. **Statistics Display**: 5%
    - Accurate display of pathfinding statistics.
+Statics include at least the time taken to find the path and the number of nodes visited.
+Please include any other statistics you find relevant.
+At least two more statistics are required for groups.
 3. **Code Quality and User Interaction**: 15%
    - Maintain code quality and ensure intuitive user interactions.
 4. **Additional Algorithm(s) Implementation**: 10%